 Special Subject: The Century of the Gene

 At the beginning of the twentieth century, no-one knew anything about genetics (the word itself had yet to be coined), yet by the century’s end, you could buy cheap, do-it-yourself genetic tests on the internet.
 This course investigates the ways in which advances in scientific knowledge has affected our sense of ourselves, so that the very phrase ‘human nature’ has increasingly come to mean something fixed by our genes.
 The language of genetics has had a powerful effect on political discourse; the eugenic ideal of creating a superior type of human was supposed to have died with Hitler, yet seems to live on in routine genetic testing and screening, and in the fantasy of ‘designer babies’.
 The idea of a genetic blueprint, and of being able to read – and perhaps to edit and re-write – the DNA ‘code’, has shaped popular culture, from television and cinema to novels and computer games.
 This course examines a broad and diverse range of primary sources – from accessible scientific texts to comic books and movies – looking at ideas like cloning, ‘designer babies’, mutation and genetic engineering – to understand the ways in which genetics became the defining science of the twentieth century, a science that has reshaped the world we live in.

-I also lecture on the first-year survey course The Making of the Modern World.
+I also lecture on the first-year survey courses, the Early Modern World and The Modern World.

 Griggs, Pat and Endersby, Jim (2012) Joseph Hooker : Botanical Trailblazer.
 Royal Botanic Gardens, Kew, Richmond, Surrey, UK.
 ISBN 9781842464694